 It is not unusual for parties to a divorce to assume that everything will stay the same while their case is pending.
 They assume that each spouse will continue to take care of the children and pay the expenses as they did during the marriage.
 As convenient as that would be, life does not pause during the time-consuming process of getting a divorce.
 Bills need to be paid, children need to be tended to, and the spouses involved need to ensure that their joint responsibilities are taken care of while their case is pending and prior to the dissolution of their marriage.
 To ensure that these responsibilities continue to be met, a judge will rule on a temporary order to maintain a marriage’s status quo while the spouses and the court sort out the details of their divorce.
-Whether you and your spouse can agree or not on the terms of your temporary orders, diligent and thorough representation is needed to ensure your rights are protected.
+Whether you and your spouse can agree or not on the terms of your temporary orders, diligent and thorough representation is needed to ensure your rights are protected, and temporary orders lawyers in Dallas, TX can help.

 At Scroggins Law Group, our award-winning and board-certified Collin County divorce lawyers offer comprehensive divorce representation.
 That means from the very first phases of your divorce —such as the temporary order hearing —to the last, our team is ready to guide you every step of the way and ensure the best possible outcome.